 Rebecca, 48, was in her early forties when she experienced the first signs her body was undergoing a significant change.
 She began having hot flashes, and after seeing a specialist in gynecology/endocrinology, he confirmed she was perimenopausal.
 In the years that followed, Rebecca says she developed night sweats, anxiety, depression, mood swings, bouts of confusion, irregular periods, food cravings, trouble sleeping, and weight gain.
 Rebecca has sought assistance for her symptoms by trying hormone replacement therapy and increasing her antidepressant dosage.
 She hopes these treatments will bring her relief as she navigates the uncharted waters of menopause, but she fears these options may not be enough for her to feel in control of this time in her life.
 In reality, many women struggle with a whole host of undesirable symptoms as they approach and go through menopause.
 But what treatment options are available to support women, emotionally and physically, and make the second stage of their lives equal to or better than the first?

 Ways to Reduce Symptoms

-- Phytoestrogens: These are plant-derived substances with estrogen-like affects.
+- Phytoestrogens: These are plant-derived substances with estrogen-like effects.
 Examples of phytoestrogens include soybeans, soy products, red clover, flax seeds, and yams.
-Schmitt says these foods, especially soy products, are popular choices for women because people who consume them tend to have less hot flashes.
+Schmitt says these foods, especially soy products, are popular choices for women because people who consume them tend to have fewer hot flashes.